Kotti/Kotti/docs/index.rst

 ------------

 - Runs on Python versions 2.5, 2.6 and 2.7.
-- Support for `many SQL databases`_, including SQLite, MySQL and PostgreSQL
+- Support for PostgreSQL and SQLite (tested continuously), and a list of `other SQL databases`_ (not tested regularly)
 - Support for WSGI and a `variety of web servers`_, including Apache

 Installation using ``virtualenv``